-But deep inside, it was mostly ego driven.
+But deep inside, it was ego driven.

 Chasing big money is a quick way to end … nowhere.

-Where are they?
-They have a valuation of billions but still struggle to make a profit.
+These companies have a valuation of billions but still struggle to make a profit.
 How can a company with so much money lose money on a daily basis?